-Chapter 33, "Animating with Constraints and Controllers," covers the Numeric Expression Evaluator in more detail.
+Chapter 33, "Using the Expression Controller," covers the Numeric Expression Evaluator in more detail.

 Finding keyboard shortcuts

 Many features include keyboard shortcuts.
 These shortcuts can give you direct access to a command without moving the mouse.
 The default shortcuts for the menu commands are listed to the right of the command.
 You can use the Keyboard panel of the Customize User Interface dialog box to view and change the keyboard shortcut for any feature.